Itchy Skin after Burn Injury

 Based on Research by Burn Injury Model Systems

 As skin heals from a burn injury, it may get itchy.
 Almost everyone recovering from major burns has problems with itching—especially on or around the burn, graft, or donor site.
-The medical term for long-lasting itchiness is “pruritus” (proo-ri´tus).
+The medical term for itchiness is “pruritus” (proo-ri´tus).

 Itching can also get in the way of doing everyday activities, including: